mavettse/coding-challenges/README.md

-Some C language programs I wrote for Beecrowd and a hospital system project (also in C) I worked on with a friend.
+Some C language programs I wrote for Beecrowd and college, as well as a hospital system project (also in C) that I worked on with a friend.